What is marketing automation?

 Marketers are time-poor.
 That’s a fact.
 There is always a pressing deadline and pressure to hit targets as quickly as possible.
 Marketing automation software helps to free up your time.

 Automating repetitive, time-consuming tasks give you more time to think creatively, develop new campaigns, and focus on achieving your strategic goals.
 For B2C brands, this may take the form of automating your mid-season sale campaign.
 B2B sales teams can get relief from following up on leads with an automated lead nurture campaign.

 Looking at your customer journey, you can identify key stages where customers drop out of the funnel.
 Using your marketing automation software, you can create win-back campaigns to convert customers.

-Triggered automation programs such as abandoned browse or abandoned cart are revenue generators.
-They target customer at the point where they’re about to lapse, driving them back to your website, without you having to lift a finger.
+Triggered automation programs such as abandoned browse or abandoned carts are revenue generators.
+They target customers at the point where they’re about to lapse, driving them back to your website, without you having to lift a finger.